Moscow Cinema Theater open air hall

 Deconstruction of the Youth Palace in Yerevan (2003-2004)

-One of the keys to understanding the complexity of the situation that developed around the cinema theater can be found in a text entitled “The End of the State,” published in 2008 by Tigran Sargsyan, the current prime minister of Armenia.
-Analyzing the evolution of states in the context of postindustrial societies, Tigran Sargsyan concludes that:
+One of the keys to underst anding the complexity of the situation that developed around the cinema theater can be found in the text titled “The End of the State (or a New Form of Societal Organization)” published in 2008 by Tigran Sargsyan, the current Prime Minister of Armenia.
+Analyzing the evolution of States in the context of postindustrial societies, Tigran Sargsyan concludes that “the state as we perceive it today is nearing an end.
+New forms of networked structures of public organization are coming to replace it.”

 Moscow Cinema Theater open air hall

-In the same period of time, the monumental symbols of the “motherland” were erected in almost every Soviet national republic (Mother Georgia, the statues of Mother Motherland in Kiev and Belarus, etc.).
+In the same period of time the monumental symbols of Motherl ands were erected in almost every Soviet national republic (Mother Georgia, Motherl and Kiev, Mother Belarus, etc.).